Burayr: Middle Ages

 The village's current name dates from the Arab conquest of Palestine in the 7th century.

 In the ruins of the village was discovered Fatimid inscriptions dating from the 10th centuries.

 During Mamluk rule, it was positioned on a main highway leading from Gaza to Bayt Jibrin, branching off the Via Maris at Beit Hanoun.
 Burayr had its own independent source for water, making it a desired rest place for travelers.
+In 1472–1473 CE, Sultan Qaitbay endowed Burayr for the benefit of his Jerusalem madrasa.